T

 PaceStandard

 This 14-day itinerary offers a balanced exploration of London for couples interested in history, art, and shopping.
-You'll experience iconic landmarks like the Tower of London and Westminster Abbey, delve into world-class museums such as the V&A and Tate Modern, and indulge in retail therapy on Oxford Street and in the charming streets of Notting Hill.
-The itinerary includes efficient transport options like the Elizabeth Line and scenic river journeys, ensuring a comprehensive and memorable visit.
+It covers iconic landmarks like the Tower of London and Westminster Abbey, world-class museums such as the National Gallery and Tate Modern, and vibrant shopping districts like Covent Garden and Camden Market.
+The itinerary incorporates efficient travel via the Elizabeth Line and includes a day trip to Windsor Castle, ensuring a comprehensive and memorable experience of the British capital.

 Day 1 · London